 RuPaul’s Drag Race UK queens and format

-The Queens on Drag Race UK were confirmed this week.
+The Queens on Drag Race UK were confirmed earlier this year.

 They are Baga Chipz, Blu Hydrangea, Crystal, Cheryl Hole, Divina De Campo, Gothy Kendoll, Sum Ting Wong, Scaredy Kat, The Vivienne, Vinegar Strokes.